geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Add wizard status.* Some mechanism to award active users with some sort of status that would encourage them to let us know if they see ways to improve the app.
 The goal of this status is to create a feeling of ownership over the app's direction with our top users.

+## Customer Churn Phase

+Due to lack of experience with customer churn, we are not proposing any activities regarding this phase of the customer lifecycle for 2026.